 (m) Q: Ninety per cent / ten per cent.

 (2) A numeric 'PC/TC indicator' entry shows the degree to which a procedure is professional or technical in nature or has a professional or technical component; these numeric values are defined by the centers for medicare and medicaid services (CMS), http://www.cms.gov.
 A lowercase alphabetic 'PC/TC indicator' entry indicates a medicaid payment restriction based on the location in which the procedure is performed (a place-of-service restriction).
-Meanings of these numeric and alphabetic indicators are summarized in the
+Meanings of these numeric and alphabetic indicators are summarized in the appendix to this rule.

 (I) The department may set payment limits based on the characteristics of an individual procedure, service, or supply or the relationships between procedures, services, or supplies.
 For example, payment may be disallowed for a procedure if it is incompatible with another procedure or another procedure makes it redundant.
 In configuring its claim-processing system, the department may define its own limits, adopt limits established by an authoritative source, or modify limits established by an authoritative source.